 - Get the whole family to help – perhaps dish out one job per family member, from bringing the pudding to making and serving the drinks

-- Get your veg chopped in advance the night before – you really won’t be able to tell once its cooked
+- Get your veg chopped in advance the night before

 - Have the Christmas food shop done in good time - double check when you get home that you didn’t leave anything at the checkout!

 - If you’re making your own soup, prepare it in advance and freeze it.
-Just take it out of the freezer the night before
+Just take it out the freezer the night before

 - Make up your prawn cocktail starter (minus the prawns) the night before - just add the prawns fresh on Christmas day

 - Your freezer is your best friend!
 Prepping and cooking vegetables, stuffing, potatoes etc can be done weeks in advance and then frozen.
-Check our freezer-friendly recipes to do the work beforehand and defrost and serve on the day
+Check our freezer-friendly recipes to do the work beforehand then defrost and serve on the day

 Make sure it’s hot!